dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-mongodb-with-tests-part-1.md

 ## Redirect to URL by name feature

 Now let's create the feature that makes our application a URL shortener.
-And that is to redirect to the actual URL by its (short) name, or if we combine with the [domain](https://en.wikipedia.org/wiki/Domain_name), by its short URL.
+And that is to redirect to the actual URL by its (short) name, or if we combine it with the [domain](https://en.wikipedia.org/wiki/Domain_name), by its short URL.

 Go to `src/links/links.service.ts` and create a new function: